Bombardier strengthens pact with China's COMAC

-TORONTO, Nov 13 Canada's Bombardier Inc and Commercial Aircraft Corp of China Ltd COMAC) have strengthened an existing cooperation agreement to include possible joint sales and marketing on their new C-Series and C919 planes, the companies said on Tuesday.
+TORONTO Canada's Bombardier Inc (BBDb.TO) and Commercial Aircraft Corp of China Ltd COMAC) have strengthened an existing cooperation agreement to include possible joint sales and marketing on their new C-Series and C919 planes, the companies said on Tuesday.

 Announcing the second phase of a contract that could also include collaboration on future product lines, the companies said they hoped for cost benefits for both planes.